 Storytelling as you scale

-Ashley hired a former neighbor to handle her customer service, because it was important to her that this critical touchpoint was handled by someone she knew well.
+Ashley hired a former neighbor to handle her customer service, because it was important to her that this critical touchpoint was handled by someone she knew intimately.

 Lauren’s approach was to anticipate scaling.
-She worked on the brand for months before launch; work resulted in assets like a brand style guide, which helps align anyone she brings onto the team.
+She worked on the brand for months before launch.
+That work resulted in assets like a brand style guide that helps align anyone she brings onto the team.
 “It was just very deeply important to me to have something strong to reference,” she says.
-“That north star is very clear to us.”
+“That North Star is very clear to us.”

 For Charlotte, scaling and expanding the number of voices that represent her brand has been a positive experience.
 The brand is still relatively small, she says.
-“It’s not like we’re Sephora or Ulta.”
-Charlotte is still intimately involved with the brand’s messaging, but other faces and voices have started to emerge in videos and blog posts.
+“It's not like we’re Sephora or Ulta.”
+Therefore, Charlotte is still intimately involved with the brand’s messaging.
+But other faces and voices have started to emerge in some of her videos and blog posts.
 “My curation videos used to be just me,” she says.
 “But now I have people from the team come and host with me.”

-“It’s not about getting them to buy,” says storytelling pro Louis Richardson.
+I attended a workshop in 2019 presented by storytelling pro Louis Richardson.
+“It’s not about getting them to buy,” he told us.
 “It’s about getting them to believe.”
-With that in mind, it’s time to get writing.
-Create stories using these expert-sourced narrative techniques.
+With that in mind, let’s get writing.

 “Define your conviction and purpose,” says Karlee.
-“What do you believe in?
+“What does your brand believe?
 And why does your brand exist?
-From there you can define your audience’s core desire and the emotional offering that fulfills it.”
+From there you can define your audience’s core desire and the emotional offering that fulfills that audience’s desire.”
 Only then, she says, can you start to dive into the finer details, like voice, tone, and design.